Britain’s ‘most wanted woman’ Sarah Panitzke arrested after decade on the run

 “Joint working between UK law enforcement and our partners in Spain led to her being apprehended, and we will now seek her extradition back to the UK to serve her prison sentence.

-“This should serve as a warning to others on our most wanted list: We will not rest until you are captured, no matter how long it takes.”
+“This should serve as a warning to others on our most wanted list: we will not rest until you are captured, no matter how long it takes.”

 Panitzke is said to have grown up in a wealthy family in the village of Escrick, near Selby, North Yorkshire.